mattpker/pm2-slack/README.md

 ## Release History

+- 0.3.3 Added documentation for the reload event
 - 0.3.2 Fixed Half width of error and log messages (thanks @ma-zal)
 - 0.3.1 Fixed Double escaping of error and log messages (thanks @ma-zal)
 - 0.3.0 Switched to a default buffer system that groups alike messages by timestamp in the same message to Slack (thanks @kjhangiani)